 3 Responsible financing

-Relevance of the topic to SZKB and objectives
+Relevance of the topic for SZKB and its objectives

 Opportunities and risks relating to business conduct vis-à-vis clients can be divided into an inside-out perspective and an outside-in perspective:

-• Inside-out: the impact of SZKB’s financing activities on the environment: SZKB’s financing activities have a direct impact on environmental, social and economic aspects.
-Through targeted lending, the Bank can foster innovation, create jobs and support sustainable projects.
+- Inside-out: The impact of SZKB’s financing activitieson the environment: SZKB’s financing activities have a direct impact on environmental, social and economic aspects.
+Through targeted lending, the Bank can foster innovation, create jobs and support sustainable projects, for example.
 At the same time, it helps to positively structure regional and supra-regional developments by promoting responsible business practices.
-However, financing also entails risks such as high CO₂ emissions, poor working conditions or loss of biodiversity.
+However, financing also entails risks such as high CO₂ emissions, poor working conditions or a loss of biodiversity.

 For this reason, SZKB has defined «financing a sustainable property», «access to sustainable financial services» and «climate change» as key topics in the area of responsible financing1.